 It won’t take all day but it’s a short history lesson and a tastebud experience, and of course it’s useful for kids to know what happens to make the tasty treat!

 Details: Open Tuesday to Saturday from 9am to 6pm.
 All visits are guided and reservation is required.

 Kids’ Kingdom at the Deutsches Museum, Munich, Germany

 Only for children between the ages of 3 and 8, this is nevertheless definitely worth a trip.
 With over a 1000 activities in every category, focusing on science and technology, there is something for everyone.
 Children must be accompanied by an adult when playing in the Kids’ Kingdom!
 All the activities are engineered to help kids learn through play.
-In particular, the WaterWorld lets kids get involved with the great power of water!

 This is just one part of the Deutsches Museum, so there is plenty for the adults too.